 Heart attacks are not always like what we see in movies, where sudden chest discomfort sends a person tumbling to the floor.
 In real life, symptoms vary from person to person, and they don't usually come out of the blue.
 The more severe signs are generally unique to a problem with the heart, so a person experiencing any of them should speak to a doctor immediately.

-A painful or clenching feeling in the chest is a universal sign of a blocked cardiac artery or an impending heart attack.
-An affected individual may feel particular pressure in the chest accompanied by a stinging pain.
-A lot of people even feel like an elephant is sitting on their chest.
-The feeling can last for more than few minutes, especially when a person indulges in physical activity.
-If the pain is very brief and mild, it is probably not a symptom related to your heart.
-But if the pain is severe and unusually prolonged, you must not delay and call 911.
+A painful or clenching feeling in the chest is a sign of a blocked cardiac artery or an impending heart attack.
+An affected individual may feel pressure in the chest accompanied by heaviness or crushing pain.
+The feeling can last for more than a few minutes and may be brought on by physical activity.
+If the pain is very brief and mild, lasting only a few seconds, it is probably not a symptom related to the heart.
+But severe and prolonged pain signify an emergency and the need to call 911.

 People on the brink of a heart attack experience profuse sweating without any apparent cause; they often wake up in a cold sweat and may have an unnatural pallor to their face.
 Sweating during a heart attack may be due to activation of the sympathetic nervous system.
 The body does this in reaction to either the pain or to low blood pressure.
 Profuse sweating is also a symptom of other heart-related problems.
 The sweats might strike during the night or day.
 Anyone who begins sweating without any increase in activity could be experiencing a heart-related issue.
 Sweating can occur with a variety of health problems and, in and of itself, doesn't indicate heart disease, but it should be medically examined.